-SNL Star Taran Killam: ‘Trump Is A Moron,’ He ‘Struggled To Read’ His Lines During Rehearsals
+Former ‘SNL’ Star Taran Killam: ‘Trump Is A Moron,’ He ‘Struggled To Read’ His Lines During Rehearsals

-President Donald Trump “is a moron,” who “struggled to read” his lines during rehearsals when he hosted Saturday Night Live (SNL) back in November 2015, the outspoken former SNL star Taran Killam said in an interview with Brooklyn magazine’s Evan Romano.
+President Donald Trump “is a moron” who “struggled to read” his lines during rehearsals when he hosted Saturday Night Live back in November of 2015, the outspoken former SNL star Taran Killam said in an interview with Brooklyn magazine’s Evan Romano.
 Besides struggling to read the scripts, Trump did not understand the jokes and did not seem to understand why he was on the show.

 Killam talked about Trump during a discussion of the actor’s current role as King George in Broadway’s Hamilton.
 He commented on the incident involving Vice President Mike Pence and the Hamilton cast, saying he was impressed by the way the cast handled the incident.